 Correlation studies between weather parameters and per cent infestation done by tea mosquito on guava (leaves and fruits) depicted thatmaximum temperature (-0.328 and -0.357)was negatively correlated and minimum temperature (0.185 and 0.390), morning (0.021 and 0.065) and evening relative humidity (0.215 and 0.313) was positively correlated whereas, total rainfall (0.597 and 0.598) was significantly positive correlate with incidence of tea mosquito bug and number of rainy days (0.618) was significantly positive correlate with per cent damage caused by tea mosquito bug on fruits (Table.
 2).
 The maximum temperature has negatively correlated with tea mosquito bug incidence on guava [3&7].
 The total rainfall was negatively correlated with the abundance of tea mosquito bug on tamarind at College of Sericulture, Chintamani [8&9].

-Multiple linear regression analysis between weather parameters and incidence of tea mosquito bug infesting guava
+Multiple linear regression analysis between weather parameters and the incidence of tea mosquito bug infesting guava

-Multiple linear regression analysis between weather parameters and incidence of tea mosquito bug on guava at KVK, College of Sericulture, Chintamani showed a R2 value of 0.738 indicated that 73.8% influence of weather parameters on tea mosquito bug incidence on leaves of guava (Table.
-3).
+Multiple linear regression analysis between weather parameters and incidence of tea mosquito bug on guava at KVK, College of Sericulture, Chintamani showed an R2 value of 0.738 indicating that 73.8 of % influence of weather parameters on tea mosquito bug incidence on leaves of guava (Table 3).

 The multiple linear regression equation: